tkmn0/scrap/README.md

 ### Custom Theme
 `/src/layouts/gatsrap.css` -->

-## This is tech blog using Gatsby with the thema gatstrap.
+## This is tech blog using Gatsby with the theme "gatstrap".